phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_gradient.md

     return time, concentration
 ~~~

-We use [Matplotlib plot](https://matplotlib.org/3.3.2/api/_as_gen/matplotlib.axes.Axes.plot.html) function to plot concentrations through time for each gradient value.
-Each point is defined by the `time` on the x-axis and `concentration` on the y-axis, and the time-series data is labeled by the concentration gradient value and colored by the color palette we defined early.
+Now we will write a function to plot the time coordinates on the *x*-axis and the concentrations of the particle at these time points on the *y*-axis.
+To do so, we will use the [Matplotlib plot](https://matplotlib.org/3.3.2/api/_as_gen/matplotlib.axes.Axes.plot.html) function to plot concentrations through time for each gradient value.
+Time-series data will be colored by the color palette we mentioned earlier.

 ~~~ python
 def plot(val, time, concentration, ax, i):